SnapXL/SnapX/.github/CONTRIBUTING.md

 ## Releasing a new version of SnapX

-One of the major benefits of this approach is the fact that it will **automatically release a new version** on every successful push to either `develop` based on the commit messages.
-This makes sure SnapX is released following the [semantic versioning](https://semver.org/) guidelines.
+One of the major benefits of this approach is that it will **automatically release a new version** on every successful push to either `develop` based on the commit messages.
+This ensures SnapX is released according to the [semantic versioning](https://semver.org/) guidelines.
 For this to work, you have to follow a few simple rules:

 - The master branch should always have working code that is tested. _Use Pull Requests to work on bigger features or bug fixes and merge them when you are ready._
 - Every bugfix, feature, and change should have one commit associated with it. _Do not mix multiple bugs, features, etc., into one huge commit message.
 Keep your commit size small and commit often._
-- Your commit messages must follow the [conventional commit rules](https://www.conventionalcommits.org/) additionally, the Angular flavor is accepted as well.
+- Your commit messages must follow the [conventional commit rules](https://www.conventionalcommits.org/).
+Additionally, the Angular flavor is accepted as well.

 #### Versioning Rules